divyamsharma822/divyamsharma822/README.md

 ## I am Divyam Sharma.

-- 🔭 I’m currently working on Full Stack Apps
+- 🔭 I’m currently working on MERN with AWS
 - 👯 I’m looking to collaborate on **Open Source Projects**